icann/icann-rdap/docs/rdap-cli-tools/cli-client/usage.md

 ## Caching

-By default, the client will cache data based on the request URL and "self" links provided in the RDAP results.
+By default, the client will cache data based on the request URL.

+It can also cache an object by its "self" link if the object has the same origin as the request URI.
+This behavior is turned off by default, but may be enabled using the `--self-link-caching` command parameter or the `RDAP_CACHE_SELF_LINKS` environmental variable.

 This can be turned off with the `-N` command parameter or by setting the `RDAP_NO_CACHE` environment variable to "true".